QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 - Don sterile gloves, gown, and eye protection

-- Position mother on her back, legs drawn up
+- Position mother on her back, with legs up in a partial squatting position

 - Provide supplemental oxygen